Welcome!

 Saturday: 9:00 AM - 5:00 PM

-If you need to reach our Registration chair, please contact: Dustie (530) 218-0314 (Closed an hour before and after all main speaker meetings)
+If you need to reach our Registration chair, please contact Christine M. (530) 635-7711

 Newcomer Packets:

-We would like to thank all of you who made a donation for the newcomer, as the number of packets we can oer is contingent upon the donations received.
-In the belief that we can only keep what we have by giving it away, we oer this opportunity for members to donate.
+We would like to thank all of you who made a donation for the newcomer, as the number of packets we can offer is contingent upon the donations received.
+In the belief that we can only keep what we have by giving it away, we offer this opportunity for members to donate.
 This special donation goes to pay for convention registration for newcomers with 30 days clean time or less.

-If you would like to know more about Newcomer Packets, please stop by the registration table, or contact our Registration chair.
+If you would like to know more about Newcomer Packets, please stop by the registration table or contact our Registration chair.
 See above.

 Programming:

-Saturday: 9:00 AM - 11:00 AM 2:30 PM - 5:00 PM
+Saturday: 9:00 AM - 12:00 PM, 2:30 PM - 5:00 PM

-If you need to reach our Program Chair, please contact: Seth L. (279) 666-8302
+If you need to reach our Program Chair, please contact: Joe M (530) 401-8114